10% off your first Preventive Maintenance service.

 If preventive maintenance is not performed regularly or if it is done haphazardly, the equipment will require extensive and costly repairs at a later date that is sooner than it should be.
 This is not just a case of "pay me now or pay me later."
 It is a case of "pay me now or pay me considerably more, later," and lose reliability while paying higher repair and energy costs in the process.

-Your best insurance against HVAC failure and cost containment is equipment preventive maintenance.
+Your best insurance against HVAC failure and cost containment is preventive maintenance.

 Air conditioning equipment is designed to operate with a specific quantity of air passing over its indoor coil surface.
 When air filters are not replaced, they clog and become coated with dirt.
 Similarly, the indoor coils get coated with dirt.
-This dirt reduces the amount of air through the unit below the design limit, leading to catastrophic failure.
+This dirt reduces the amount of air through the unit below the design limit and lowers heat transfer, leading to higer energy costs and eventual catastrophic failure.

 In the cooling mode, if there is not enough air over the indoor coil, the coil temperature drops.
 When it drops below the freezing point, ice forms on the coil, which further reduces the airflow, which further reduces the coil temperature.
 The compressor within the unit is a pump, which is designed to pump a vapor.
 As the airflow through the indoor coil drops, there isn't enough heat being removed from the air passing over the coil to vaporize the liquid refrigerant inside the coil.
 Thus, instead of receiving a vapor, the compressor receives liquid refrigerant.